xeladu/xeladu/README.md

 If you like my articles, there are several ways how you can support me<br /><br />
 ▶ ☕ [Buy me a coffee](https://medium.com/r/?url=https%3A%2F%2Fwww.buymeacoffee.com%2Fxeladu)<br />
 ▶ 😊 [Donate via Paypal](https://medium.com/r/?url=https%3A%2F%2Fwww.paypal.com%2Fdonate%2F%3Fhosted_button_id%3DJPWK39GGPAAFQ)<br />
-▶ 💖 [Become a member via my referral link on Medium](https://xeladu.medium.com/membership), so that I get a small reward<br />
+▶ 💖 [Become a Medium member](https://xeladu.medium.com/membership) and get access to all my articles<br />
 ▶ ⭐ Star my GitHub profile with all code examples from my articles<br />